Skip to content

 How to flash an application

-To flash the application you have built, click the Flash button in the Actions View after connecting the device to the terminal.
+To flash the application you have built, click Flash in the Actions View after connecting the device to the terminal.

 How to test an application